 Mack has practiced cardiothoracic surgery in Dallas, TX, since 1982.
 He is Board-certified in internal medicine, general surgery and thoracic surgery, and is currently medical director of cardiovascular surgery for Baylor Health Care System and director of cardiovascular research at the Heart Hospital Baylor Plano.
 In addition, he co-founded and is chair of the Cardiopulmonary Research Science and Technology Institute (CRSTI), a not-for-profit research organization, and is published in more than 350 peer-reviewed medical publications.
 Mack currently serves on the Board of Directors of The Society of Thoracic Surgeons (STS) and CTSNet, and sits on the ACC Interventional Scientific Council.
 He is also the chair of the STS/ACC TVT Registry Steering Committee and an honorary member of the German Society for Thoracic and Cardiovascular Surgery.

-Ness graduated summa cum laude from Drew University with a bachelor's degree in psychology and sociology, and completed her graduate work in social welfare and public health policy before receiving a Master's of Science from Columbia University School of Social Work.
+Ness graduated summa cum laude from Drew University with a bachelor degree in psychology and sociology, and completed her graduate work in social welfare and public health policy before receiving a master of science from Columbia University School of Social Work.
 Ness has been a strong advocate for fairness and social justice for more than three decades.
-Before assuming her current role as president of the National Partnership for Women & Families, she served as executive vice president for 13 years.
+Before assuming her current role as president of the National Partnership for Women and Families, she served as executive vice president for 13 years.
 Ness has played a leading role in positioning the Washington, DC-based nonprofit organization as a powerful and effective advocate for today's women and families.